-Source: © Exhibit A, FactSet Research Systems Inc., Standard & Poor's | Latest: 2025-04-24 This slide is for informational and illustrative purposes only.
+Source: © Exhibit A, FactSet Research Systems Inc., Standard & Poor's | Latest: 2025-05-07 This slide is for informational and illustrative purposes only.
 The data provided is believed to be accurate, but there is no guarantee of its accuracy, completeness, or timeliness.
 This is not a recommendation or offer of any financial product.
 Past performance is not indicative of future results, and investors should consider their own objectives and risk tolerance.
 Indices, if presented, do not include fees, are unmanaged, and not available for direct investment.
 Definitions & Methodology: The S&P 500 tracks the performance of 500 large-cap U.S. companies, serving as a benchmark for the U.S. stock market.
 The index is weighted by market capitalization.
 The chart shows historical bull and bear markets since 1949.
-Bull Markets are defined as periods when the S&P 500 experiences a price gain of 20% or more following a gain of 20% or more from its previous trough.
-The chart illustrates that historically, bull markets in the S&P 500 tend to be longer in duration than bear markets in the S&P 500.
+Bull Markets are defined as periods when the S&P 500 experiences a price gain of 20% or more following a decline of 20% or more from its previous peak.
+Bear Markets are defined as periods when the S&P 500 tend to be longer in duration than bear markets in the S&P 500.

 Most Years See Big Gains or Big Losses

 Average Up and Down Year in the S&P 500

 Since 1950

-AVERAGE UP YEAR IN THE S&P 500 AVERAGE DOWN YEAR IN THE S&P 50

-Average Up Year

-Average Down Year

-Source: © Exhibit A, FactSet Research Systems Inc., Standard & Poor's | Latest: 2025-04-24

-This slide is for informational and illustrative purposes only.
+Source: © Exhibit A, FactSet Research Systems Inc., Standard & Poor's | Latest: 2025-05-07 This slide is for informational and illustrative purposes only.
 The data provided is believed to be accurate, but there is no guarantee of its accuracy, completeness, or timeliness.
 This is not a recommendation or offer of any financial product.
 Past performance is not indicative of future results, and investors should consider their own objectives and risk tolerance.
 Indices, if presented, do not include fees, are unmanaged, and not available for direct investment.
 Definitions & Methodology: The S&P 500 tracks the performance of 500 large-cap U.S. companies, serving as a benchmark for the U.S. stock market.
 The index is weighted by market capitalization.
 The chart shows the S&P 500's average price return in up years vs down years since 1950.
 It illustrates that most years see big gains or big losses in the index.